Minusplayer/osu/README.md

 # ai-osu
-Very very action and sloppily written code.
+Very very bad and sloppily written code.
 I wrote half of it then Also had claude do stuff since I was lazy. the actual modern version is cleaner and less laggy

 Vision-based osu!std bot.
 Trains a neural net to play osu!
 Standard from screen pixels + beatmap context, with input injected via X11 / evdev.